Hovig Demirjian: Eurovision Song Contest

 Following The X Factor Greece, Demirjian competed to represent Cyprus in the Eurovision Song Contest on two occasions; 2010 and 2015.
 In 2010, he placed third with "Goodbye", and in 2015, he placed fourth with "Stone in a River".

 On 21 October 2016, Demirjian was announced as the Cypriot entrant in the Eurovision Song Contest 2017.
-His song was written by Swedish composer Thomas G:son who now lives in Cyprus.
-The song is called "Gravity" which was released on March 1, 2017.
-He performed in the first semifinal of the contest and qualified to the final, where he placed twenty-first.
-The following year he was the Cypriot spokesperson, giving twelve points to Sweden's Benjamin Ingrosso and his song "Dance You Off".
+His song, "Gravity", was written by Swedish composer Thomas G:son and was released on March 1, 2017.
+He performed in the first semi-final of the contest and qualified to the final, where he placed 21st.
+The following two years, he was the Cypriot spokesperson.